ushergodwin/botique/README.md

-gemasglam is an online shop buit with php and javascript. it also uses the javascript framworks of jquery and bootsrap.
+gemasglam is an online shop built with php and javascript. it also uses the javascript framworks of jquery and bootsrap.